 • Rapid initiation of ART.
-Suppose we wish to consider what would happen if from mid-2017 onwards, the fraction of individuals diagnosed with HIV who immediately start ART increases from its default value of 46.5% to a level of 93%.
-In the Rollout sheet, we would change the values in the "% of other newly-diagnosed ART-eligible adults who start ART" row (row 46) to 0.93 from 2017 onwards (i.e. change cell AM46 to 0.93, and copy this value across for all columns up to column BJ).
-Note that the fraction is already at 93% for pregnant women and patients with opportunistic infections, so no changes are required in rows 44 and 45.
+Suppose we wish to consider what would happen if from mid-2019 onwards, the fraction of individuals diagnosed with HIV who immediately start ART increases from its default value of 40% to a level of 80%.
+In the Rollout sheet, we would change the values in the "% of other newly-diagnosed ART-eligible adults who start ART" row (row 46) to 0.80 from 2019 onwards (i.e. change cell AO46 to 0.80, and copy this value across for all columns up to column BJ).
+Make a similar change to row 45 (for patients with opportunistic infections).
+Note that the fraction is already at 95% for pregnant women, so no changes are required in row 44.

 - Intensified ART adherence support.
-Suppose we wish to consider what would happen if from mid-2017 onwards, the fraction of ART patients who are virally suppressed (viral load <400 copies/ml) increases from its default value of 77% to a level of 90%.
-In the Rollout sheet, we would change the values in the "% of adults starting ART with CD4 <200 who have VL <400 copies" row (row 48) to 0.9 from 2017 onwards. - Early infant male circumcision.
-Suppose we wish to consider what would happen if from mid-2017 onwards, the fraction of male neonates who are circumcised neonatally increases from its default value of 10.5% to a level of 21%.
-In the Rollout sheet, we would change the values in the "% of neonates circumcised" row (row 77) to 0.21 from 2017 onwards.
+Suppose we wish to consider what would happen if from mid-2019 onwards, the fraction of ART patients who are virally suppressed (viral load <400 copies/ml) increases from its default value of 83.9% to a level of 90%.
+In the Rollout sheet, we would change the values in the "% of adults starting ART with CD4 <200 who have VL <400 copies" row (row 48) to 0.9 from 2019 onwards. - Early infant male circumcision.
+Suppose we wish to consider what would happen if from mid-2019 onwards, the fraction of male neonates who are circumcised neonatally increases from its default value of 10.5% to a level of 21%.
+In the Rollout sheet, we would change the values in the "% of neonates circumcised" row (row 82) to 0.21 from 2019 onwards.
 Note that because of the delay between the circumcision and the start of sexual activity, this intervention would have no impact on HIV incidence in the short term. - Pre-exposure prophylaxis (PrEP) for youth.
-Suppose we wish to consider what would happen if from mid-2017 onwards, PrEP were offered to all youth aged 15-24, and there was an annual rate of PrEP initiation of 20 per 100 person years in this age group.
-In the Rollout sheet, we would change the values in rows 54 and 55 (for the 15-19 and 20-24 age groups respectively) to 0.2 from 2017 onwards.
+Suppose we wish to consider what would happen if from mid-2019 onwards, PrEP were offered to all youth aged 15-24, and there was an annual rate of PrEP initiation of 20 per 100 person years in this age group in sexually-active high-risk individuals.
+In the Rollout sheet, we would change the values in rows 54, 55, 60 and 61 to 0.2 from 2019 onwards.